 - Test the mail flow in and out of the target tenant.

-Kernel Migrator for Exchange – For a quick and easy tenant to tenant migration
+Kernel Office 365 Migration tool – For a quick and easy tenant to tenant migration

-Kernel Exchange Migrator is an advanced tool that is specially designed for Exchange to Exchange migration (same domain, cross-domain, & cross-forest), Exchange to Office 365 migration, Office 365 to Office 365 migration, etc. It allows users to easily migrate every item of their Office 365 mailboxes from one tenant to another.
-It has some amazing features that make it the best Exchange migration tool for Office 365:
+Kernel Office 365 Migration is an advanced tool that is specially designed for the Office 365 tenant to tenant migration.
+It allows users to easily migrate every Office 365 mailbox from one tenant to another.
+It has some amazing features that make it the best migration tool for Office 365.

-- Allows migration from one Exchange Server to another with any disruption
+- Allow migration of multiple mailboxes from one tenant to another

 Let’s have a look at the working process of this tool:

-The migration report can be saved in HTML or PDF format.
-This way you can quickly perform Office 365 tenant to tenant migration using Kernel Migrator for Exchange tool.
+The migration report can be saved in a CSV format.
+This way, you can quickly perform Office 365 tenant to tenant migration using Kernel Office 365 Migration.

-The manual approach to moving mailboxes from one Office 365 tenant to another is very complicated, as it is based on PowerShell scripts.
+The manual approach of moving mailboxes from one Office 365 tenant to another is very complicated, as it is based on PowerShell scripts.
 Not every user is capable of using the Shell Scripts because it requires technical expertise.
-So, Kernel Migrator for Exchange is the best option that allows you to move Office 365 mailboxes from one tenant to another.
+So, Kernel Office 365 Migration is the best option that allows you to move Office 365 mailboxes from one tenant to another.
 Even non-technical users can easily migrate their Office 365 data using this tool.
-Also, you can use this software to migrate your public folders from one Exchange version to another .